josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 They see themselves as the ones benefiting from AI, and not as the ones it might cost.

-They see themselves in a class of people who are _safe_.

 ---

 I concede AI can occasionally be helpful for certain tasks, and I can understand the enthusiasm, as far as that goes.
 I don't use it often, but admittedly some.
 (I do still write every word of every post on my own, however, hand-typed em dashes and all.)